acjin21/graphics/README.md

 ## Different Program Modes and How to Run Them
 To avoid code duplication while separating features with different core functionalities, I created three main program modes: BASIC, SCENE, and IMAGE PROCESSING mode.

-To `make` things easier (no pun intended), I included a make-file in the top-level directory.\
+To `make` things easier (no pun intended), I included a make-file in the top-level directory.<br />
 Unfortunately, I have only gotten the program to compile and run properly on Mac OS machines, but I hope to extend the program to different platforms in the future.

 After you `cd` into the `3d-renderer` directory:

 ### BASIC mode:
-Use to test 3D rendering techniques on a single object at a time.\ `make run-basic`
+Use to test 3D rendering techniques on a single object at a time.<br />
+`make run-basic`

 ### SCENE mode:
-Use to test 3D rendering techniques and modeling application features on multi-object scenes.\ `make run-scene file="scenes/<file-name">`
+Use to test 3D rendering techniques and modeling application features on multi-object scenes.<br />
+`make run-scene file="scenes/<file-name">`

 ### IMAGE PROCESSING mode:
-Use to run various image processing algorithms on an image.\ `make run-image`
+Use to run various image processing algorithms on an image.<br />
+`make run-image`

 ---